 MAY 2016 - MAY 2018

 In May 2016 FYEG's General Assembly elected me as a Member of its Executive Committee - the day to day leading committee of the European Green Party's youth wing.
 I'm responsible for the coordination of FYEG's 38 member organisations across Europe and coordinate projects and campaigns on Western Sahara and Europe's arms trade.
 With these events I try to foster a global mindset for other Green topics, including migration, and encourage our activists to look beyond Europe's Southern borders.
 A big task is the thorough reinvention of the Global Young Greens network before and around the Global Greens Congress in March 2017 with a complete overhaul of its structures and missions.

-FYEG's 2017 General Assembly elected me as Co-Spokesperson, together Kim van Sparrentak.
-The two of us are now responsible for representing the Federation towards partners and the public.
+FYEG's 2017 General Assembly elected me as Co-Spokesperson, together with Kim van Sparrentak.
+Together, we were responsible for representing the Federation towards partners and the public.